RRosio/RRosio/README.md

 - 🔭 I’m currently working on a fullstack software engineering immersive with Codesmith.
 - 🌱 I’m currently learning about software engineering!
 - 👯 I’m looking to collaborate on learning projects!
-- 🤔 I’m looking for help developing my skills in data analytics and the PERN stack.
+- 🤔 I’m looking to develope my skills in data analytics and the PERN/MERN stack.
 - 💬 Ask me about ...
 - 📫 How to reach me: rosio_reyes@yahoo.com
 - 😄 Pronouns: she/her/hers